 Common Injuries Caused by Texting and Driving Accidents

-Driving at that speed and crashing into another driver could result in permanent injuries or worse.
+When someone is texting and driving and cannot tell how fast they’re going or if they’re exiting their lane, they can easily crash into another driver and cause permanent injuries or worse.
 If you’ve been in an accident caused by a driver who was texting, then you might be dealing with one or more of these injuries:

 - Broken Bones